12 days of Christmas in Amsterdam

 See a ballet

 Make an evening at the ballet your new Christmas tradition.
-This year, the Dutch National Opera & Ballet presents a special twist on The Nutcracker & Mouse King, moving the story to a grand canal house in Amsterdam, with dancers skating along the canals outside.
-Expect exquisite sets and costumes that will introduce the whole family to the delights of classical ballet.
+In 2019, the Dutch National Opera & Ballet presented a special twist on The Nutcracker & Mouse King, moving the story to a grand canal house in Amsterdam, with dancers skating along the canals outside.
+Whatever the 2020 performance may be, expect exquisite sets and costumes that will introduce the whole family to the delights of classical ballet.

 Find the perfect gift

-Find unique gifts for family and friends in Amsterdam’s shopping districts that are lit up with festive lights.
+Christmas shopping in Amsterdam presents many opportunities to find unique gifts for family and friends in shopping districts that are lit up with festive lights.
 Head to the Jordaan for artsy, independent stores, PC Hooftstraat for luxury fashion, Amsterdam’s leading department store, De Bijenkorf, for high-end Dutch brands, and the I amsterdam Store at Central Station for artisanal Amsterdam-designed pieces.